Hey, writers and readers!

 This novel also covers certain wrinkles that I don’t see in other novels.
 When Elizabeth learns she’s a princess, she isn’t worried as much about adopting a new lifestyle; if anything, she’s re-learning how to interact with her “new” parents.
 She was raised by her aunt and uncle and then suddenly realized her parents are actually alive and well.
 So rather than glossing over this, Mitchell shows this character arc throughout the novel, giving us opportunities to see Elizabeth get to know her parents.

 I think the only major complaint I had was when the two POVs overlap.
 We get Elizabeth’s POV in first person and Nicholas’s POV in third-person, so it’s cute and fun to see what they think of each other throughout the novel.
 However, some scenes felt overly drawn out and overlapped because we got Elizabeth’s take and then a recap of the same scene from Nicholas.
 It took a bit of the mystery away of how they felt, too.
 I tend to prefer romances/relationships where you know where one character stands and you need to see the story until the end to learn if the other character has similar feelings.

 My Final Thoughts

-I hope I shared enough to pique your curiosity without giving too much away!
-If you’d like to learn more about Briana Morgan and her work, you can catch up with her via social media:
+I hope I shared enough to still pique your curiosity without giving too much away.
+If you’d like to learn more about Teralyn Mitchell and her work, you can catch up with her via social media:

 Have you read this novel?
 Share with me in the comments!
 You can also see all of my other book reviews by checking our the Book Reviews tab.